everything you need to know about dialectical behavior therapy

 So, we have a dialectal approach: A conversation between two people with a deliberate outcome.
 And we have behavior therapy: A style of therapy emphasizing the relearning of reactions to stimulus.
 How do these two things come together?

-Step One: Mindfulness
+Step 1: Mindfulness

 The first step of dialectal behavior therapy is called “mindfulness”.
 It is the simple act of talking about how a person is feeling and acting in order to find out what is ailing them mentally.